-Counting calories is the key to losing weight, but it is hard to keep up.
+Counting calories is hard to keep up!
 It might be easier to follow some basic guidelines.
 What eating habits are found in people who are slim?

-These dietary habits are associated with a lower BMI:
+These eating habits are associated with a lower BMI:

-- Eating a vegan diet (Vegan’s BMI is 5.2 units lower than non-vegetarians; vegans have a 65% lower chance of becoming overweight)
+- Choose a vegan diet (vegans’ BMI is 5.2 units lower than non-vegetarians)

-- Eating a vegetarian diet (Vegetarians’ BMI is 3.1 units lower than non-vegetarians; vegetarians have a 46% lower chance of becoming overweight)
+- Choose a vegetarian diet (vegetarians’ BMI is 3.1 units lower than non-vegetarians)

-- Eating a pesco-vegetarian diet (Pesco-vegetarian’s BMI is 2.5 units lower than non-vegetarians; pesto-vegetarians have a 53% lower chance of becoming obese)
+- Choose a pesco-vegetarian diet (pesco-vegetarian’s BMI is 2.5 units lower than non-vegetarians)

-- Eating more nuts (BMI was 2.4 units lower in those consuming the most nuts)
+- Eat more nuts (BMI was 2.4 units lower in those consuming the most nuts)

-- Eating breakfast (BMI is 1.5 units higher in those who skip breakfast; skipping breakfast increased BMI 0.03 per year)
+- Eat breakfast (BMI is 1.5 units higher in those who skip breakfast)

-- Eating home cooked meals (those who ate >5 per week reduced their odds of being overweight by 28%)
+- Eat home cooked meals (those who ate >5 per week reduced their odds of being overweight by 28%)

-- Avoiding calorie-dense foods (those who ate the most calorie-dense foods had a 27% higher risk of being overweight)
+- Avoid calorie-dense foods (those who ate the most calorie-dense foods had a 27% higher risk of being overweight)

-- Eating less dairy (those who ate the most dairy had a 13% higher chance of being overweight)
+- Eat less dairy (those who ate the most dairy had a 13% higher chance of being overweight)

-- Eating a mediterranean-style diet (compared to other doctor-prescribed diets, such as DASH)
+- Eat a mediterranean-style diet (adherents had a lower BMI than those who followed other doctor-prescribed diets, such as DASH)